odkr/sucgi/docs/build.md

 ## Creating a configuration without *configure*

-If you are running a BSD-, illumos-, or Linux-based or a Minix system on an architecture that does not pad integer types (e.g., AMD64, x86, ARM64, or ARM), then you can probably generate a working, albeit suboptimal, build configuration without *configure* by:
+If *configure* fails, a fallback build configuration can be created by:

     m4 makefile.m4 >makefile
-    m4 compat.h.m4 >compat.h

-The resulting build configuration is equivalent to the configuration defined in **[posix.env]** (see "Default build configurations" above).
+The resulting build configuration is roughly equivalent to **[posix.env]** (see "Default build configurations" above).

+> *Warning*
+> This build configuration is only known to be safe on architectures with
+> unpadded integer types (e.g., x86, x86-64, ARM, ARM64) and when running
+> either DragonflyBSD, FreeBSD, GNU/Linux, GNU Hurd, Minix, musl/Linux,
+> uClibc/Linux, NetBSD, or OpenBSD.

 ## Makefile targets